cournape/Bento/doc/source/hacking.rst

-Although those stages are very similar to distutils/setuptools mechanism, the implementation is fundamentally different, because each stage is as much independent as possible.
+Although those stages are very similar to distutils/setuptools mechanism, the implementation is fundamentally different, because each stage is mostly independent from each other.
 No python object is directly shared between commands - the current bentomaker implementation implements each stage as a separate run.
+Once configured, every command has access to all options.

 Build manifest and building installers
 --------------------------------------